 Not everyone wants to spend a lot of money on a paddle.
 Despite hours of researching and checking over a dozen budget paddles, I struggle to find any I will recommend.
 Maybe I have been spoiled from years of kayaking with full carbon paddles.
 Stick with the supplied paddle until you can afford something nicer.
-Budget paddles typically have aluminium shafts which are heavy, and when companies try to make the shaft thin or lightweight, the paddle becomes weak.
-Breakages are common for lightweight aluminium paddles.
+Budget paddles typically have aluminum shafts which are heavy, and when companies try to make the shaft thin or lightweight, the paddle becomes weak.
+Breakages are common for lightweight aluminum paddles.

 The feature I most like about the Wonitago Waterman is the fully adjustable shaft.
-For a $50 paddle it offers a lot of value.
+For a $50 paddle, it offers a lot of value.
 I tried to find additional information about the manufacturer, but other than their claim of making paddles for 10 years, I could find nothing of their origins.

 BENDING BRANCHES Angler Ace Plus Telescoping 2-Piece Kayak Fishing Paddle

 The Bending Banches Angler Ace plus manages to tick most boxes.
-The basics, a 100% carbon shaft and carbon reinforced nylon blades makes for a strong and relatively lightweight paddle (32.5oz / 893g)
+The basics, a 100% carbon shaft and carbon-reinforced nylon blades makes for a strong and relatively lightweight paddle (32.5oz / 893g)

 The feature I feel best sets the telescoping version of this paddle apart from the competition is the fully adjustable shaft, which allows up to 10cm (4inches) of extra length.
 Perfect for when changing seat position or to shorten the shaft slightly to make the paddle home easier.

-There are also several neat fishing orientated figures.
+There are also several neat fishing-orientated figures.
 Such as a measuring guide on the shaft.
 There is also a ‘hook retrieval’ cut out on one blade.
-Personally, I consider it a bit of a gimmick, but occasionally might come in useful.
+Personally, I consider it a bit of a gimmick but occasionally might come in useful.
 A full carbon version is also available, weighing in at 27oz (765g) although it is nearly double the price.

 Werner Camano: Hooked

 Werner paddles might just be the most famous paddle manufacturer in the United States.
-It comes at little surprise that they make some excellent, if somewhat pricey paddle.
+It comes at little surprise that they make some excellent if somewhat pricey paddle.
 The Werner Camano hook is not cheap, coming in a little over $300.
 At times stock is limited.
 The paddles are manufactured by paddlers in the United States.
 Not mass-produced in some nameless industrial estate in Asia.

 I am a big fan of the Werner Camano: Hooked with an adjustable straight shaft.
 It is one of the best paddles for freshwater fishing.
-Depending on length, it weighs in at only 30oz (851g).
-Not bad for a paddle which uses fibreglass blades.
+Depending on the length, it weighs in at only 30oz (851g).
+Not bad for a paddle that uses fiberglass blades.
 The long thin blades allows for a very clean and efficient stroke, especially at low intensities.
 A great option for stealthy paddling to cause the less disturbance to the water as possible.
 Perfect for sneaking up to a weed bed or in close to overhanging vegetation.
 I rate is as one of the best paddles to use when targeting shy fish like trout.